Skip to main content

 The crystal structure of the full ferritin structure shows multiple binding sites and a channel to the oxidase site.

-Now let's look at how the light chain L might nucleate the formation of the iron precipitates.
-Crystal structures show how mineralization probably occurs at a specific site on the light chains that present themselves on the inside surface of ferritin.
+Now, let's look at how the light chain L might nucleate the formation of the iron precipitates.
+Crystal structures show how mineralization likely occurs at a specific site on the light chains that protrude from the inside surface of ferritin.
 Figure \(\PageIndex{20}\) shows a closeup of the interactions of a di-Fe cluster and two other Fe ions bound in the human L chain with water and peroxide ligands.
 This site probably represents the nucleation and mineralization site.

 Figure \(\PageIndex{20}\): Closeup of the interactions of a di-Fe cluster and two other Fe ions bound in the human L chain with water and peroxide ligands at the probable mineralization site